- Browse Cases

 The strikers had successfully achieved their secondary goal of preventing the strikebreakers from working, taking away a strong negotiation tool from the management of the mills.
 The campaigners stopped the general strike at the end of May.
 I have been unable to find whether they successfully prevented management from imposing wage cuts.

 The strike was an important influence on the greater industrial struggle between LO and SAF and the direction of Swedish governmental policy.
 The military intervention exemplified the governmental attempts at intervention in industrial conflict.
-As a result of this failed intervention, military was banned from taking part in such internal conflicts.
+As a result of this failed intervention, the military was banned from taking part in such internal conflicts.
 National sympathy for the strikers added great political momentum to LO and the Social Democrats.
 In 1932, the Social Democrats gained majority power in the national government.
 The Basic Agreement in 1938, facilitated by this new governmental power, ultimately ended any possibility of governmental regulation of industrial conflict and led to joint regulation by LO and SAF.
 Another important result of the rise to power of the Social Democrats was the creation of the Swedish welfare state, an attempt to lower unemployment and provide the basic needs for which the Ådalen strikers had been fighting.